Jbleezy/BO2-Reimagined/README.md

 * Timer displayed on top right of screen - `hud_timer`
 * Health bar displayed on bottom left of screen - `hud_health_bar`
 * Zone name displayed on bottom left of screen - `hud_zone_name`
+* Added proper game mode and map name to scoreboard
+* Added icons on scoreboard when player is downed, bled out, in Who's Who mode, or in afterlife
 * Increased waypoint offset from top of screen
 * Changed player waypoint location to be center of player instead of top of player
 * Increased distance between revive waypoint arrow and icon